 Martelli Roundabout Set – 16″ Turntable, Cutting Mat

 This product from Martelli Enterprises comes in a set with 3 items: turntable base, the cutting mat, and table-top ironing pad.
 It also has 30-piece ball bearings (it’s made from stainless steel) that ensure a smooth turn.
 It’s a self-healing mat which can be cleaned with water.
-The present mat offers great universality: it was originally made for quilters, which means you can use it for another purpose.
+This mat is highly versatile, as it was initially designed for quilters and can therefore be used for various other purposes.
 For example, you can use it for scrapbooking or crafting.

 Pros